Susan Grieve, PT, DPT, PhD, MS

 In 2014, Theresa started Synaptic Physical Therapy, Inc., a private practice that seeks to fill the gap in the outpatient rehabilitation community by promoting neuro fitness, wellness, prevention, and rehabilitation for people with neurologic conditions.
 Theresa is a member of the American Physical Therapy Association (APTA) and of the Movement Disorder Society.
 She has been trained in various techniques including PWR!Moves™, LSVT BIG®, Delay The Disease™, and Tai Chi Fundamentals®.
 In addition to her time with the Kaiser Permanente Neurologic Physical Therapy Residency Program and with Synaptic Physical Therapy, she has been the Movement Pavilion Chair for National Parkinson’s Foundation’s Moving Day® San Jose annual fundraising walk since 2015.

-Kathleen Parafinczuk, PT, DPT, NCS
+Kathleen Parafinczuk, PT, DPT

 Kathleen graduated with a B.S. in biology from Emory University in 2007, and a DPT degree from Arcadia University in 2011.
 She is a senior therapist on the rehabilitation team at Kaiser in Redwood City where she specializes in neurologic physical therapy.
-During her time at Kaiser, Kathleen has completed a residency to become a clinical specialist in neurology.
+During her time at Kaiser, Kathleen has completed a residency to become a board certified clinical specialist in neurology.
 She continues working as a faculty member and clinical mentor within the residency program.

 As a member of the Kaiser Parkinson Disease Network, Kathleen teaches an on-going education and exercise class to patients with Parkinson’s disease.
 In 2015, she was selected as a neurological clinical leader to work on Kaiser’s Redesign Team establishing region-wide practice protocols for neurological therapists in the outpatient setting.
 In 2016, she expanded her teaching experience by co-designing a balance and fall prevention curriculum for the Evidence In Motion continuing education program.
 She has also given region-wide lectures on Parkinson’s disease to therapists in the home setting and to Stanford Parkinson Support groups.

-Angela Rusher, PT, Dpt, NCS
+Angela Rusher, PT, DPT

 Angela graduated with her B.S. in Biopsychology at Santa Barbara in 2002 and received her Doctorate in Physical Therapy from Samuel Merritt University in 2007.
 She has gained clinical experience in a variety of settings including Stanford Hospital and Alameda Health System’s acute rehabilitation program at the Fairmont campus while also serving as a clinical instructor in the neuro setting for the last 8 years.
 She joined Kaiser Permanente in 2012 as a senior therapist specializing in neurologic physical therapy and also serves as faculty as an assistant professor at Samuel Merritt University in the DPT program where her primary role is of Assistant Director of Clinical Education.
+Angela is a board certified neurologic clinical specialist.

 Angela practices at Kaiser Park Shadelands in Walnut Creek where she is part of an innovative interdisciplinary rehab team that has developed a variety of programs to better meet patient needs in the neurologic setting including a multi-disciplinary initial exam, multi-disciplinary neuro group treatments, and a chronic CVA neuro clinic.
 She is a PWR!
 (Parkinson’s Wellness Recovery) trained therapist who teaches regular PD exercise groups and speaks at Parkinson’s support group meetings on exercise and fall prevention.